liuzhonglincc/RATracker/README.md

 |Baseline+SRAM |  75.94 | 80.50 | 480 |
 |Baseline+STRAM |  77.14 | 81.14 | 479 |

-The following code is used to apply stram to the original IOU metric, Reid metric, or IOU+Reid metric.
+The following code is used to apply stram to the original IoU metric, Re-ID metric, or IoU+Re-ID metric.
 You can use the "metric" parameter to specify which metric to use, and the "stram" parameter to indicate whether stram should be used.
 ```
 python3 tools/track.py datasets/MOT17 --default-parameters --benchmark "MOT17" --eval "val" --fp16 --fuse --metric iou
 python3 tools/track.py datasets/MOT17 --default-parameters --benchmark "MOT17" --eval "val" --fp16 --fuse --metric iou --stram --pretrained pretrained/mot17_half_stram.pth